Keio University

 In democratic nations, it often happens that even if a policy is absolutely necessary for the welfare of the people as a whole, politicians may lose elections and fail to implement it if the policy is unpopular with voters.
 In such cases, populist parties may expand their support by proposing populist policies.
 Consequently, politicians are forced to adopt policies that appeal to voters in order to remain in power.
 However, in Europe, by utilizing the mechanism of the European Union (EU), politicians in member states can implement policies that are unpopular with their own citizens.
 In other words, they shift the responsibility onto the EU.

 This is possible because the EU is operated primarily by technocratic, non-majoritarian institutions that are not elected.
 This means that European citizens are not given the right to organize an "opposition" within the EU polity.
 Although there is a directly elected European Parliament, the party that wins a majority there does not organize an "EU government."
 In other words, there is no government-opposition relationship at the European level.
 For this reason, European citizens are forced to organize an "opposition" against the EU itself.
 As a result, European populism has emerged, rejecting the EU itself and advocating for the "reclamation" of national sovereignty.
 In other words, the EU is a structural factor that brings populist parties to Europe.
-This is particularly true for right-wing populist parties that share commonalities such as Euroscepticism, nationalism, and anti-establishment sentiment (this article keeps those parties in mind).
+This is particularly true for right-wing populist parties that share commonalities such as Euroscepticism, nationalism, and anti-establishment sentiment (this article has such parties in mind).

-This EU mechanism functioned until the construction of the single market, which signifies the free movement of goods, people, services, and capital.
+This EU mechanism functioned until the construction of the Single Market, which signifies the free movement of goods, people, services, and capital.
 However, as common rules began to take precedence over national laws in numerous policy areas beyond that, anti-EU sentiment gradually rose, peaking particularly during the 2015 refugee crisis.
 Faced with the influx of over one million refugees into the region, the EU attempted to forcibly allocate refugee quotas to member states.
 Triggered by this, xenophobic populism in Western European countries and illiberal populism in Hungary and Poland rose to prominence, advocating anti-immigrant and anti-refugee stances.
-Furthermore, in the EU, where the "European Green Deal" is the top priority, there is a trend where populist parties gain support by opposing climate change measures in places like Poland and eastern Germany, where the coal industry still holds an important position.
+Furthermore, in an EU where the "European Green Deal" is the top priority, there is a trend where populist parties gain support by opposing climate change measures in places like Poland and eastern Germany, where the coal industry still holds an important position.
 Below, I will discuss this particularly from the perspective of the conflict between the Liberal EU and illiberal populism.

 "Liberal EU" vs. "Illiberal Populism"

-European Populism and "Usurping the EU": The European Parliament Route and the Intergovernmental Route
+European Populism and "Seizing the EU": The European Parliament Route and the Intergovernmental Route

-According to an EU public opinion survey (Eurobarometer) conducted in October 2019, the percentage of citizens who consider EU membership to be a good thing was 59% on average across the 28 EU countries and 42% in the UK.
-Meanwhile, the percentage of citizens who consider it a bad thing was 11% on average across the 28 countries and 24% in the UK.
-In this way, the UK, where anti-EU sentiment is deep-rooted, decided to "Exit the EU" in the 2016 referendum, incited by populist politician Mr. Farage, and the withdrawal was finally realized at the end of January 2020.
-However, on the European continent, since the majority of EU citizens are pro-EU, populist parties in most countries are pursuing "Usurping the EU" rather than "Exiting the EU."
-That is, they aim to influence EU decision-making and ultimately take over and "autocratize" the EU, reconfiguring European integration to suit their own convenience.
-Specifically, this means adopting an "Europe à la carte" approach, reducing European integration to areas that serve national interests such as the single market, and reclaiming authority from the EU.
-There are two routes for this "Usurping the EU": the European Parliament route and the intergovernmental route (see figure).
+According to an EU public opinion survey (Eurobarometer) conducted in October 2019, the percentage of citizens who consider EU membership to be a good thing was an average of 59% across the 28 EU countries and 42% in the UK.
+Meanwhile, the percentage of citizens who consider it a bad thing was an average of 11% across the 28 countries and 24% in the UK.
+In this way, the UK, where anti-EU sentiment was deep-rooted, decided to "Exit the EU" in the 2016 referendum, incited by populist politician Mr. Farage, and the withdrawal was finally realized at the end of January 2020.
+However, on the European continent, since the majority of EU citizens are pro-EU, populist parties in most countries are pursuing "Seizing the EU" rather than "Exiting the EU."
+That is, they aim to influence EU decision-making and ultimately take over and "autocratize" the EU, restructuring European integration to suit their own convenience.
+Specifically, this means adopting an "A la Carte Europe" approach, reducing European integration to the scope of national interests such as the Single Market, and reclaiming authority from the EU.
+There are two routes for this "Seizing the EU": the European Parliament route and the intergovernmental route (see figure).

 Source: Modified from Katsuhiro Shoji, "European Populism: Can the EU Division be Avoided?"
 Chikuma Shobo, 2018, p.
 131.

 Prime Minister Orbán believed that anti-immigrant and anti-refugee policies could garner voter support across the EU and asked his supporters to focus all their energy on the May 2019 European Parliament elections.
-He calculated that by doing so, he could expand his influence within the European People's Party (EPP), the center-right group to which Fidesz belongs, and put an end to liberal democracy.
+He calculated that by doing so, he could expand influence within the European People's Party (EPP), the center-right group to which Fidesz belonged, and put an end to liberal democracy.
 However, about two months before the election, Fidesz was suspended from the EPP due to violations of the "rule of law" principle, and Prime Minister Orbán's plans were thwarted.

-An example of this is the selection process for the candidate for President of the Commission in 2019.
-The candidate for President of the Commission is to be decided by the European Council by a qualified majority (in this case, 72% of the number of member states + 65% of the EU population) after consultation based on the results of the European Parliament elections, and then proposed to the European Parliament.
-At that time, national leaders in the European Council are supposed to simultaneously consider the appointments of the President of the European Council and the High Representative of the Union for Foreign Affairs and Security Policy, while balancing the geographical location and population size of the member states.
+An example of this is the selection process for the Commission President candidate in 2019.
+The Commission President candidate is to be decided by the European Council by a qualified majority (in this case, 72% of member states + 65% of the EU population) after consultations based on the results of the European Parliament elections, and then proposed to the European Parliament.
+At that time, national leaders in the European Council are supposed to simultaneously consider the appointments of the President of the European Council and the High Representative of the Union for Foreign Affairs and Security Policy, while balancing the geographical location and population size of member states.
 In response, the European Parliament demands that the lead candidate (Spitzenkandidat) of the party group that became the largest party in the election be the candidate for President.

-As evidence of this, in September 2019, when President-elect von der Leyen announced the portfolios of each Commissioner candidate before obtaining final approval from the European Parliament as a whole along with other Commissioner candidates, one of the Vice-Presidents was to oversee a policy area called "Protecting our European Way of Life," which included immigration and refugees, employment, security, culture, and education.
-In response to this, while Le Pen, leader of the French National Rally who advocates for the exclusion of immigrants and refugees, praised it as an "ideological victory," center-left and centrist members of the European Parliament opposed it, saying it was like promoting the claims of populist parties that link immigrants and refugees with increased crime.
-In the end, a compromise was reached by President von der Leyen changing the name of the policy area to "Promoting (emphasis by author) our European Way of Life."
-However, this conflict is interpreted as a demonstration of the influence that countries with populist governments have on the EU, as shown in the process of deciding the candidate for President of the Commission among EU leaders.
+As evidence of this, in September 2019, when President-elect von der Leyen announced the responsibilities of each commissioner candidate before obtaining final approval from the European Parliament as a whole, it was decided that one of the Vice-Presidents would oversee a policy area called "Protecting our European Way of Life," which included immigration/refugees, employment, security, culture, and education.
+In response to this, while leader Le Pen of the French National Rally, who advocates for the exclusion of immigrants and refugees, praised it as an "ideological victory," center-left and centrist members of the European Parliament opposed it, saying it was like promoting the claims of populist parties that link immigrants/refugees with increased crime.
+In the end, a compromise was reached by President von der Leyen changing the name of the policy area to "Promoting our European Way of Life" (emphasis by the author).
+However, this conflict is interpreted as a demonstration of the influence that countries with populist governments have on the EU, as shown in the process of deciding the Commission President candidate among EU leaders.

 Future Outlook: The Future of the "Geopolitical Commission"

 The EU's share of global GDP was approximately 22% in 2016, ranking second after the United States at approximately 25%.
-Furthermore, the EU has a population of approximately 500 million and accounts for 15% of global exports and imports respectively, making it one of the world's largest trading blocs alongside the US and China.
+Furthermore, the EU has a population of approximately 500 million and accounts for 15% each of global exports and imports, making it one of the world's largest trading blocs alongside the US and China.
 Although the EU's position will decline with the UK's withdrawal, its economic power remains formidable.

 In November 2019, Ms. von der Leyen gave a public speaking in the European Parliament, stating that a "geopolitical Commission" is urgently needed in the EU.
 Generally, geopolitics refers to a stance that considers national security and foreign policy by emphasizing geographical factors in international relations.
-Furthermore, High Representative for Foreign Affairs and Security Policy Borrell (Vice-President of the Commission) also advocated realism as the principle of action for the Common Foreign and Security Policy in his inaugural public speaking on December 1, stating that a "clear common vision on strategic objectives and interests" is required in a world of power politics.
-Behind this is the fact that US President Trump, a "disruptor" of multilateral frameworks such as the withdrawal from the Paris Agreement on climate change measures and the Iran nuclear deal, is "hostile" toward the EU; the rise of China, which the EU considers a "systemic rival" regarding governance models due to its authoritarian regime utilizing digital surveillance technology; and the increasing military threat from Russia under President Putin.
-In such a situation, while maintaining its position as a "champion of multilateralism," the EU is setting out a stance of pursuing security and economic interests by forming alliances with other countries using trade—the EU's forte—as a weapon, in opposition to superpowers pursuing foreign policies that combine geopolitics and the pursuit of economic interests.
+Furthermore, High Representative for Foreign Affairs and Security Policy Borrell (Vice-President of the Commission) also advocated realism as the principle of action for the Common Foreign and Security Policy in his inaugural public speaking on December 1, stating that a "clear common vision on strategic goals and interests" is required in a world of power politics.
+Behind this is the fact that US President Trump, a "disruptor" of multilateral frameworks such as the withdrawal from the Paris Agreement on climate change and the Iran nuclear deal, is "hostile" toward the EU; the rise of China, which the EU considers a "systemic rival" in terms of governance models due to its authoritarian regime utilizing digital surveillance technology; and the increasing military threat from Russia under President Putin.
+In such a context, while maintaining its position as a "champion of multilateralism," the EU is setting out a stance of pursuing security and economic interests by forming alliances with other countries using trade—the EU's forte—as a weapon, in opposition to superpowers pursuing foreign policies that combine geopolitics and economic interests.

-In this way, the EU is not only being shaken internally by populist parties but also faces the risk in the fields of diplomacy and security that countries with populist governments will side with the intentions of Russia, China, or the US and block the EU's common actions.
+In this way, the EU is not only being shaken internally by populist parties but also faces the risk in the fields of diplomacy and security that countries with populist governments will side with the intentions of Russia, China, or the US to block the EU's common actions.
 The trends of the Liberal EU will determine the future of the free order of global society.

 *Affiliations and titles are as of the time this magazine was published.